 Browser Extensions, at their best, can be pretty awesome.
 They can add powerful functionality to web browsers.

-Somewhat strangely, the amount of learning material available on creating browser extensions (particularly webextensions) is somewhat limited.
-On this page I hope to collect and simplify what most of us need to know to create a webextension.
+On this page I hope to collect and simplify what most of us need to know to create a WebExtension.

 The WebExtensions API

 The WebExtensions API provides a large number of ways to hook into web browsers.
-We’ll focus only on some of the most important ones (and ones I’m most interested in) but you can find a full WebExtensions API reference on MDN.
+We’ll focus only on some of the most commonly used APIs (and the ones I’m most interested in) but you can find a full WebExtensions API reference on MDN.

 You’ll also want to take a look at the compatibility chart on MDN to see which browsers have implemented which portions of the API.